dabamos/openadms-node/docs/openadms-node-modules.rst

 Prototype
 ---------

-All OpenADMS Node modules are a subclass of the module ``Prototype``.
+All OpenADMS Node modules are a subclass of the module ``core.Prototype``.

 .. _prototype:

 Prototype
 ~~~~~~~~~
 The Prototype class is used for prototypal inheritance only.
 All OpenADMS Node
 modules are based on Prototype.
-A minimal OpenADMS Node module is defined as:
+A minimal OpenADMS Node module can be
+implemented as:

 .. code:: python